aau-claaudia/hpc/docs/external-hpc/access.md

 This section gives an overview of the oppurtunities for accessing national and european HPC facilities.
 All of the facilities mentioned in this section are available for both researchers and students.

-## Local and National HPC resources
+## National HPC resources (and local)

+!!! info "How it's structured"

     [DeiC](https://www.deic.dk/en/about-deic) is the overarching national body responsible for coordinating national HPC efforts on across all the danish universities.
 Among other things, they are responsible for distributing compute time on national HPC facilities.

-DeiC grants a portion of it's resources to the danish universities - these are the local resources to the national HPC facilities.
+    - DeiC grants a portion of it's resources to the danish universities for them to hand out.
+These are the **local resources** to the national HPC facilities.

-Another portion is reserved for a national resource pool, from which researchers can apply twice a year.
+    - Another portion is reserved for a **national resource pool**, from which researchers can apply twice a year.

 ### National HPC facilities